storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/composition.md

 ---

-As complexity of a system grows, so does the need to separate it into independent software modules.
+As the complexity of a system grows, so does the need to separate it into independent software modules.
 This way, non-trivial software systems are more easily understood, tested and evolved.